R1fdh4n/Network-Analysis-Wireshark/README.md

 -What is Wireshark?
   Wireshark is a free and open-source packet analyzer.
 It is used for network troubleshooting, analysis, software and communications protocol development, and education.
 It is in-built applcation in Kali Linux.
   For other Operating Systems use, https://www.wireshark.org/download.html
+- Identity_Trail.pcap is the .pcap (Packet capture) that is to be analysed for Identifying the missing person name.
+It is uploaded in the files above section